 Some Background: In February 2017, Artspace visited Arlington and a series of community meetings were held to elicit feedback and gauge interest in a mixed-use arts facility.
 The response was positive and the result was the Arlington Artspace Feasibility Study that identified four neighborhoods in Arlington where a live/work space could be created: Virginia Square, Shirlington/Four Mile Run, Columbia Pike, and Crystal City.

 The next critical step was the Arlington Artspace survey conducted Spring 2018 that will determine if there is enough demand to warrant new space and if so, the nature of that space (type, amenities, features, size and affordability).
 Resulting data can help attract funders and partners, and give Arlington Cultural Affairs, Artspace and private developers information critical to advancing new space.
-Analysis of survey responses is currently underway and we will host a community meeting to discuss the finding in September.
+Learn about the survey findings in the Arlington Arts Market Survey Recommendations report.

 Be sure to check back to this page regularly for updates!